MicrosoftDocs/Devices-docs/surface/surface-studio-2-plus-overview.md

 ---
-title: Surface Studio 2+ overview
+title: Surface Studio 2+ for Business overview
 description: This article provides an overview of the new Surface Studio 2+. ms.prod: w11 ms.mktglfcycl: manage